Youth Justice cultural units

 Cultural units and cultural liaison officers provide cultural support in youth detention centres by:

-• directly supporting Aboriginal and Torres Strait Islander young people in detention centres
+- directly supporting Aboriginal and Torres Strait Islander youths in detention centres

-• engaging with internal and external stakeholders to provide essential frontline support to promote, establish and maintain young people's cultural identities and connections
+- engaging with internal and external stakeholders to provide essential frontline support to promote, establish, and maintain youths' cultural identities and connections

-• participating in case planning processes to support young people's transition and reintegration back into their communities.
+- participating in case planning processes to support youths' transition and reintegration back into their communities.